drwillis/uncc-thesis-latex/README.md

-UNCC-thesis.layout	A UNC Charlotte (UNCC) thesis LaTeX layout (.layout) file for use with LyX for writing a thesis. msthesis.lyx		An example of a Masters Thesis document which may be used as a template document in the LyX editor. msthesis.tex		An example of a Masters Thesis document which may be used as a template document in a LaTeX editor. phdthesis.lyx		An example of a Masters Thesis document which may be used as a template document in the LyX editor. phdthesis.tex		An example of a Masters Thesis document which may be used as a template document in a LaTeX editor. reference_db.bib	A sample BiBTeX database of references which has one entry for use by the example documents. figs/TransVsKLLine.eps 	A sample encapsulated postscript (.eps) figure for use by the example documents. figs/TransVsKLLine.pdf 	A sample portable document format (.pdf) figure for use by the example documents.
+UNCC-thesis.layout	A UNC Charlotte (UNCC) thesis LaTeX layout (.layout) file for use with LyX for writing a thesis. msthesis.lyx		An example of a Masters Thesis document which may be used as a template document in the LyX editor. msthesis.tex		An example of a Masters Thesis document which may be used as a template document in a LaTeX editor. phdthesis.lyx		An example of a Doctoral Thesis document which may be used as a template document in the LyX editor. phdthesis.tex		An example of a Doctoral Thesis document which may be used as a template document in a LaTeX editor. reference_db.bib	A sample BiBTeX database of references which has one entry for use by the example documents. figs/TransVsKLLine.eps 	A sample encapsulated postscript (.eps) figure for use by the example documents. figs/TransVsKLLine.pdf 	A sample portable document format (.pdf) figure for use by the example documents.